Swiss Guard: Oath ceremony on 6 May

 If accepted, new guards are sworn in every year on 6 May, the anniversary of the Sack of Rome, in the San Damaso Courtyard (Cortile di San Damaso) in the Vatican.
-In 2025, the ceremony was postponed following the death of Pope Francis on 11 April and the announcement that the conclave to elect his successor would be held in early May.
+In 2025, the ceremony was postponed following the death of Pope Francis on 21 April and the announcement that the conclave to elect his successor would be held in early May.
 The ceremony was eventually held on 4 October, and was also unusual in having the Pope himself present.

 At the ceremony, the chaplain of the guard reads aloud the full oath of allegiance in the command languages of the Guard (German, Italian, and French):

 (English translation) I swear that I will faithfully, loyally and honourably serve the Supreme Pontiff (name of Pope) and his legitimate successors, and dedicate myself to them with all my strength, sacrificing, if necessary, my life to defend them.
 I assume this same commitment with regard to the Sacred College of Cardinals whenever the Apostolic See is vacant.
 Furthermore, I promise the Captain Commandant and my other superiors respect, fidelity and obedience.
 I swear to observe all that the honour of my position demands of me.

 When his name is called, each new guard approaches the Pontifical Swiss Guard's flag, grasping the banner in his left hand.
 He raises his right hand with his thumb, index, and middle finger extended along three axes, a gesture that symbolizes the Holy Trinity and the Rütlischwur, and swears the oath in his native tongue.
 This may be any of the four official languages of Switzerland.
 German is the most common, with over 60% of the Swiss population speaking it.
 Speakers of the various dialects of the Romansh language are rare, at under 1% of the population.
 In 2021, 34 new guards were sworn in, 23 with a German language oath, 2 in Italian, 8 in French and 1 in Romansh.

-(English translation) I, Halberdier (name), swear to diligently and faithfully abide by all that has just been read out to me, so help me God and his Saints.
+(English translation) I, Halberdier (name), swear to diligently and faithfully abide by all that has just been read out to me, so help me God and his Patron Saints!

-(German version) Ich, Hellebardier ..., schwöre, alles das, was mir soeben vorgelesen wurde, gewissenhaft und treu zu halten, so wahr mir Gott und seine Heiligen helfen.
+(German version) Ich, Hellebardier ..., schwöre, alles das, was mir soeben vorgelesen wurde, gewissenhaft und treu zu halten, so wahr mir Gott und unsere Heiligen Patrone helfen!